jaanga/terrain/contents.md

 * Supports real-time zoom, pan and rotate
 * Toggle between two types of camera controllers: first person or trackball
 * Easy to build your own place lists
+* Obtain a permalink with location, zoom and scale using window.location.hash.
+Source code page has sample links
 * Support for large user-defined gazette
 * Toggle 3D placards that show place names
 * Supports many 2D map overlays